 The Statement Piece

-If you’re in a pinch and want a DIY that’s less of a lift, head to Superfront: The Stockholm-based brand has ready-made cabinet fronts for a number of IKEA furniture items, and the Pax options come with a textured pattern.
+If you’re in a pinch and want a DIY that’s less of a lift, head to Superfront: The Stockholm-based brand has ready-made cabinet fronts for a number of IKEA furniture items, and many of the Pax options come with a textured pattern.
 There’s nothing pared back about this saturated teal dresser, and that’s fine by us.

 The Tight Squeeze

-The Walk-In Dream
+The Long and Moody Walk-In

-If you’re not afraid to spend a little more time (and have some crafting skills that go beyond beginner status), take inspiration from this bold blue closet.
+If you are not afraid to spend a little more time (and have some crafting skills that go beyond beginner status), take inspiration from this bold blue closet.
 It requires some elbow grease—okay, a lot of elbow grease—but once it’s built, you’ll have bragging rights forever.
 Bonus points for the contrasting striped wallpaper on the ceiling.